Olympic star Raisman files suit against USOC, USA Gymnastics

 Raisman joins a list of more than 100 civil actions filed against Nassar and USA Gymnastics.
 McKayla Maroney, an Olympic teammate of Raisman’s in 2012, named the USOC as a co-defendant in a lawsuit she filed last December.

-Raisman filed her lawsuit the same day as hundreds of women and girls and a current University of Michigan male gymnast filed a federal lawsuit against Michigan State University, USA Gymnastics and others.
-The plaintiffs in the federal suit include Jacob Moore, a freshman at Michigan.
-Moore says he was treated by Nassar multiple times and described an incident in which Nassar administered acupuncture in and around Moore’s genitalia after pulling down Moore’s pants in front of a female gymnast who was a minor.

-USA Gymnastics said in a statement Friday it is doing “doing everything we can to prevent this from happening again by making bold decisions and holding ourselves to the highest standards of care.”
-The USOC did not immediately respond to a request for comment.
+USA Gymnastics and the USOC did not immediately respond to a request for comment from The Associated Press.

 Raisman, who has become a vocal critic of both organizations after initially revealing the abuse in her autobiography released last fall, did not plan to go to court but says she felt compelled to press forward because she believes USA Gymnastics and the USOC are not making a sincere effort to “properly address the problem.”